• About

 Hairy bittercress (Cardamine hirsuta) is another edible mustard that some think vaguely resembles garlic mustard.
 Other garlic mustard look alikes mentioned in foraging guides as sometimes growing near garlic mustard weed include sweet cicely (Osmorhiza_claytonii) and early saxifrage (Micranthes_virginiensis), but a cursory look at images of these plants will easily help you distinguish them.

-The leaves of creeping Charlie also resemble garlic mustard plant’s, but the growth habit and scent are noticeably different.
+The leaves of creeping Charlie also resemble the lower leaves of the garlic mustard plant, but the growth habit and scent are noticeably different.
 If you take a taste of creeping Charlie instead of garlic mustard plant, you’ll know immediately there’s nothing garlicky about it.
+You’ll find more on creeping Charlie identification in this post on creeping Charlie look alikes.

 WHERE TO FIND GARLIC MUSTARD